 The data also show that 41 percent of pantropical degraded forests are in Asia-Oceania, almost 40 percent in Latin America and a little over 22 percent in Africa.
 32 percent of deforested areas in tropical moist forests are in Asia-Oceania, 47 percent in Latin America and 21 percent are in Africa.

-The scientists also learned that the distribution of – which is defined as tree cover regrowth after a full removal of tree cover that remained without regrowing trees for at least 2.5 years – is 46 percent in Asia-Oceania, 43 percent in Latin America and 11 percent in Africa.
+The scientists also learned that the distribution of secondary forests – defined as tree cover regrowth after a full removal of tree cover that remained without regrowing trees for at least 2.5 years – is 46 percent in Asia-Oceania, 43 percent in Latin America and 11 percent in Africa.

 “We can confirm that most deforestation caused by oil palm and rubber expansion and assigned to the commodity classes in our study is concentrated in Asia,” Vancutsem said.
 “This is equal to more than 18 million hectares, representing 86 percent of the entire tropical moist forest conversion to plantations — specifically more than 57 percent in Indonesia and more than 23 percent in Malaysia.”